top of page

 • The Anderson Lab is excited to welcome Andrew Gaier to the lab as a new doctoral student!

 • August witnessed the successful defense of Erica Johnson's doctoral dissertation, "Determining the Influence of Abiotic and Biotic Predictors on Ecological Niche Models."
 Her dedication and academic prowess shine through in this accomplishment.
+(Written by AI)

 • Gonzalo has added another achievement to his list by publishing the first chapter of his research in Ecological Informatics.
 The chapter, titled "Predicting Potential Range Shifts Using Climatic Time Series and Niche Models: A Neotropical montane shrew's case," is a testament to his contributions to the field.
 More information here.